barchart/alerting-service-public/docs/content/concepts/managing_alerts.md

-Once you have [composed an alert](/content/concepts/composing_alerts), it can be saved, started, stopped, and deleted.
+Once you have [composed an alert](/content/concepts/composing_alerts) in JSON format, it can be saved, started, stopped, and deleted.

 ## Saving an Alert